hyhrya/suno-api-multy-account/README.md

 We discovered that some users have similar needs, so we decided to open-source this project, hoping you'll like it.

+*This so sad that you need to pay for more credits, this service allows you to take more.*

 ## Demo

 We have deployed an example bound to a free Suno account, so it has daily usage limits, but you can see how it runs: